brewcoua/jb/README.md

     list       List installed JetBrains tools
-    link       Link a JetBrains tool to the PATH unlink     Unlink a JetBrains tool from the PATH update     Update the CLI to the latest version cd         Open a new shell in the tools directory info       Print information about the current environment and available tools
+    link       Link a JetBrains tool to the PATH unlink     Unlink a JetBrains tool from the PATH desktop    Create or update the desktop entries for installed tools auto       Manage automatic updates for tools
+    update     Update the CLI to the latest version cd         Open a new shell in the tools directory info       Print information about the current environment and available tools